Open Accessibility Menu

 How to Prepare

-• NPO (Nothing by mouth) for 4 hours prior to scan.
+• NPO (nothing by mouth) for 4 hours before the scan.
 You can still take morning or afternoon medications.

-• You should inform your physician if you have any allergies to contrast materials.
+• You should inform your medical provider if you have any allergies to contrast materials.

-• You should inform your physician if you have claustrophobia and need a form of sedation.
+• You should inform your medical provider if you have claustrophobia and need a form of sedation.

 • Please leave valuable jewelry at home.

-• If there is any possibility that you are pregnant, you should inform the technologist.
+• If you suspect you might be pregnant, please inform the imaging technologist.

 • If you have had an adverse reaction during a prior MRI, you should inform the technologist.